programmurr/wheres-wally/README.md

 ## Technologies

 - ReactJS
-  - Styled Components (first attempt)
+  - Styled Components
+  - Context
-  - Prop Types (first attempt)
+  - Prop Types
 - Firebase

 ## Installation Instructions

-Navigate to the directory where you want to install the Where's Wally site.
+To download and run the game locally, navigate to the directory where you want to install and run the following commands:

 1. `git clone git@github.com:programmurr/wheres-wally.git`
 2. `cd wheres-wally`
 3. `npm install`
+4. `npm start`

 ### Status

-Under construction.
-View my progress on [Firebase](https://wheres-waldo-ca65d.web.app)
+Complete and open for feedback on [Firebase](https://wheres-waldo-ca65d.web.app)